rstrudel/nmprepr/README.md

     <img src="images/hard.png" width="250">
 </p>

 Note that the mazes are randomly generated.
-At each episode the agent has to solve a problem with a diffrent maze.
+At each episode the agent has to solve a problem with a different maze.

 ### Monitor